 In history, pupils find evidence, weigh it up and reach their own conclusions.
 To do this they need to be able to research, sift through evidence, and argue for their point of view – skills that are prized in adult life.

+Geography should inspire in pupils a curiosity and fascination about the world and its people that should remain with them for the rest of their lives.
 Geography teaches an understanding of places and environments.
 Through their work in geography, children learn about their local area and compare their life in this area with that in other regions in the United Kingdom and in the rest of the world.
 They learn how to draw and interpret maps and they develop the skills of research, investigation, analysis and problem-solving.
 Through their growing knowledge and understanding of human geography, children gain an appreciation of life in other cultures.
-Geography taeching also motivates children to find out about the physical world and enables them to recognise the importance of sustainable development for future mankind.
+Geography teaching also motivates children to find out about the physical world and enables them to recognise the importance of sustainable development for future mankind.

-- To develop a variety of other skills, including those enquiry, problem solving, ICT, investigation and how to present their conclusions in the most appropraite way.
+* To develop a variety of other skills, including those enquiry, problem solving, ICT, investigation and how to present their conclusions in the most appropriate way.